Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Public-Key Encryption with Copy-Protected Secret Keys

 Therefore, $\adve$ wins in $\hyb_2$ with probability $\frac{1}{p(\cdot)}$ for some polynomial $p(\cdot)$ and infinitely many values of $\lambda > 0$.
 Note that in $\hyb_2$, now the challenger is also efficient by \cref{thm:singleatiprop} and our choice of $\eps, \delta$.

-The rest of the proof will be devoted to showing that using $\adve$, we can construct an adversary that breaks the monogamy-of-entanglement game $\moecoll$ (\cref{defn:strmoecoll}).
-We will use projective and threshold implementations for various mixtures of measurements.
+The rest of the proof will be devoted to showing that using $\adve$, we can construct an adversary that breaks the selective monogamy-of-entanglement game $\moecollsel$ (\cref{defn:strmoecoll}).
+We will use projective and threshold implementations for various mixtures of measurements to test the freeloaders.
 The public key $pk$, the identity strings $id_1, \dots, id_k$ and the permutation $\alpha$ will be part of the classical state $st$ of the challenger, in the sense of \cref{defn:goodecr}.
 The particular distribution on the collection of projective measurements (induced by a challenge ciphertext distribution) will vary, and it will be denoted explicitly.